 Vinod Daroz’s works are positioned at the intersection of mythology, traditions and the domesticity of everyday life.
 He represents objects that are often layered with metaphors, such as pestle and mortar, a tool to grind and crush hard ingredients used in cooking.
 In Vinod’s words, “The work uses the form of a pestle as a symbol of creation.
 The correspondence of Samudra Manthan from the Bhagavata Purana leading to Amrita (nectar of immortality) can be seen as an interesting parallel in this work.
-The story entailed coming into being of beautiful things along with gods and goddesses, known as Ratnas.
-The floral motifs in the work signals toward fertility and abundance, and the creation of beautiful things.”
+The story involves beautiful things coming into being along with gods and goddesses, known as Ratnas.
+The floral motifs in the work signal toward fertility and abundance, and the creation of beautiful things.”

 He earned his BFA in Sculpture (1997) and MFA in Ceramic Sculpture (1999) from the Faculty of Fine Arts, M.S.
 University, Baroda.